City-of-Helsinki/open-city-profile-ui/README.md

 actual used variables when running the app.
 App is not using default `process.env` way to refer of variables but `window._env_` object.

+### `yarn test:e2e`

+Runs end-to-end tests using [Playwright](https://playwright.dev).

+It is recommended to run these tests to ensure the overall functionality and user experience of the application.

+The tests use the following environment variables to configure the URLs of different components or services that they interact with:

+    LINKED_EVENTS_URL
+    PROFILE_URL
+    PROFILE_API_URL
+    EXAMPLE_APP_URL
+    TUNNISTAMO_URL
+    TUNNISTUS_URL

+Please ensure these environment variables are correctly set in your environment before running the tests.

 ### `yarn build`

 Builds the app for production to the `build` folder.<br />